iklein99/homebridge-smartthings/README.md

 In order to see which buttons are which, you can observe the animation in the Home app as you press buttons so you know how to set up actions per button.
 </p>
-## Fixed in version 1.5.5
-* If a sensor doesn't return a valid status value, the attached service would be removed.
-Now will ignore failure until it happens 5 times in a row.
-## Fixed in version 1.5.4
-* Fixed status issue with multi-component devices.
-This only affects non-webhook configurations.

 ## Fixed in version 1.5.2
 * Ignore device names with a single quote will not match with the device name coming in from SmartThings due to character code conversion.
 This has been fixed.